PanditAravindkumar-405/Spotify_sql/README.md

 FROM spotify
 WHERE liveness > (SELECT AVG(liveness) FROM spotify);
 ```
-3. **Use a `WITH` clause to calculate the difference between the highest and lowest energy values for tracks in each album.**
+**Q3: Use a `WITH` clause to calculate the difference between the highest and lowest energy values for tracks in each album.**
 ```sql
 WITH cte
 AS